 It is highly recommended that you actually get dressed in the outfit you plan to wear and sit down in front of the Zoom setup you’re going to use to test it out.
 Simply go to Zoom.us and choose “Host a Meeting” and choose “With Video On” from the drop-down menu.
 You will then get a chance to see exactly how your background and outfit will look on camera.

-Everyone understands that you can’t get to the barber or salon during this time, so people will be much more forgiving than usual, but you should still give some thought to grooming.
+Everyone understands that you can’t get to the barber or salon during this time.
+People will be much more forgiving than usual.
+Regardless, you should still give some thought to grooming.

 If you’re shaving, make sure your shave is fresh.
 If you’ve grown a “quarantine beard” just try to make sure it looks neat.
 For anyone who is overdue for a haircut, some extra product in your hair may help keep it under control for the interview, or if it’s long enough, consider tying it back.